 Obtaining Documentation of a Valid Marriage in the Dominican Republic

 If you have married, or plan to get married in the Dominican Republic, you will first need to look into the Dominican Republic’s requirements for legal marriage.

 According to information provided by the U.S. consulate, marriages in the Dominican Republic must be entered into of free will, between people who are legally eligible to marry, and who are at least age 16 if male and 15 if female.

-You can have either a “civil” marriages, by a government official, and/or a religious ceremony.
+You can have either a “civil” marriage, by a government official, or a religious ceremony.
 If the ceremony is performed by a Roman Catholic priest (a “canonical” marriage), the church will register the marriage with the appropriate Dominican government offices.
 However, if the ceremony is performed by a minister or officiant of some other denomination, the two of you will need to present yourselves at the governmental registrar’s office afterward, to legalize the marriage.